Who we are

 How we use the information provided

-- Libraries and customer contact face to face uses personal information to provide specific services to residents, such as Bus Pass, Advantage Card, Blue Badge.
+Libraries and customer contact face to face uses personal information to provide specific services to residents, such as Bus Pass, Advantage Card, Blue Badge.
 This can also include providing assistance for online services such as setting up online accounts and accessing email.

 Libraries and Customer Contact face-to-face only uses personal information for the purposes for which it has been obtained.
 In instances where we have provided assistance with setting up and accessing online accounts and emails, this information will not be recorded or retained beyond the session with your library advisor.

 Who has access to the information about you